FrankensteinVariorum/frankensteinvariorum.github.io/README.md

-This dummy repository is used to redirect visitors on the root of this domain to the Jekyll site in a sibling repository.
+This dummy repository is used to redirect visitors on the root of this domain to any other GitHub pages sites based in other repositories in this GitHub Organization.

+The CNAME <frankensteinvariorum.library.cmu.edu> is maintained by Carnegie Mellon University Libraries.